FloorPlan-DSL

 Important required options of the command:

-sudo apt-get install blender python3-pip python3-venv -y
+sudo apt-get install python3-pip python3-venv -y

 First, create a virtual environment and activate it: